 This month Mark is travelling to Haiti.
 He is renting a couple of vans and packing them with valuable school supplies.
 About 33,000 workbooks and 20,000 pens and pencils to be exact.
 He will drive around the city of Port-au-Prince and see more than 30,000 impoverished students, some going to school for the first time, others excited to go back.

 For most of us, notebooks, pens, or sheets of paper were countless in our classrooms but for these kids these supplies are few and far between, and their need for them is greater than ever.
-They are the tools that will give thousands of boys and girls access to their future, give them a voice, and teach every child to read and write.
+They are the tools that will give thousands of Haiti’s girls and boys access to their future, give them a voice, and teach every child to read and write.
 They may be small and simple but they help in a very big way.

 During his first trip to Haiti in 2011, Mark was struck by the country’s abstract poverty which worsened with the earthquake the year before.
 In 2010 almost 400,000 women, children, and families were displaced, their homes destroyed and schools wiped out by a 7.0 magnitude quake.
 Today, some Haitians are beginning to find housing, sometimes in small rentals or crowded homes, others will make-do in makeshift tents.